grace-maarten/platform-engineering-101/README.md

 Installed operators:
 * Red Hat Developer Hub
 * Red Hat OpenShift GitOps
 * Red Hat OpenShift Dev Spaces
+  * Installation of a dev spaces cluster can take +- 5 min.
+  * (Use this GitHub repo as workspace Git repo URL: https://github.com/grace-maarten/platform-engineering-101.git).
+This can take up to +- 2 minutes as well.

 ***Whenever you want to use the dev spaces with the default devfile (i.e., not the universal one), make sure to enable the oc command:**